 HMS Richmond: The name given to the raft used by the Side party for work about the ship’s water line.
 The name originates from the days when ships were sheathed with copper, the raft being used by shipwrights for making repairs to the sheathing.
 The raft is often also called the Balsa Raft since this latter life-saving raft was replaced by Carley Floats.

 A 13.5 ft Balsa raft stored on top of HMS Prince of Wales’ engine room vent, showing damage after the engagement with Bismarck leaving nearly all of the boats damaged or destroyed.
 Missing (presumed destroyed), 1x45 ft FMB, 1x 27 ft Whaler.
 Damaged beyond repair: 2x 25 ft FMB.
-Damaged: 1x45 ft FMB, 1x 25 ft FMB, 1x 30 ft Motor Cutter, 1x 27 ft Whaler, 1x 45 ft Motor Launch and 2x 14 ft Dinghies.
+Damaged: 1x45 ft FMB, 1x 25 ft FMB, 1x 30 ft Motor Cutter, 1x 27 ft Whaler, 1x 45 ft Motor Launch (light type) and 2x 14 ft Dinghies.